osg-htc/docs/docs/other/troubleshooting-gratia.md

     glexec/ProbeConfig:    EnableProbe="0"
     gridftp-transfer/ProbeConfig:    EnableProbe="1"

 If you see no log files in `/var/log/gratia` you may have an error in the probe configuration file.
-Run manually the test for your probe (check `/etc/cron.d/gratia-probe-condor.cron`), e.g. `/usr/share/gratia/common/cron_check  /etc/gratia/condor/ProbeConfig`.
+Manually run the test for your probe (check `/etc/cron.d/gratia-probe-condor.cron`), e.g. `/usr/share/gratia/common/cron_check  /etc/gratia/condor/ProbeConfig`.
 If there is an error you may get a suggestion on where it is, e.g.:

     :::console
     root@host # /usr/share/gratia/common/cron_check  /etc/gratia/condor/ProbeConfig